Dilip Sarkar (Tripura politician)

 Dilip Sarkar (1958 – April 1, 2019) was an Indian politician from the state of Tripura.
 In 2013 assembly elections, he represented Badharghat constituency in West Tripura district in Tripura Legislative Assembly.

+Political career

 In 2016, he was one of the six MLAs from Indian National Congress who joined All India Trinamool Congress, due to unhappiness towards party because of allying Communist Party of India (Marxist) in 2016 West Bengal Legislative Assembly election.

 In August 2017, he joined Bharatiya Janata Party after they cross voted against the party lines in 2017 Indian presidential election.

-2018 Tripura election

 In the 2018 election he stood from Badharghat again as BJP Candidate against CPI (M) candidate Jharna Das.
 Many CPI (M) leaders from Badharghat including former DYFI Bishalgarh Committee president and CPI (M) local committee member Bidhan Ch.
 Deb joined him.
 With their support he won the 2018 elections with a margin of 5,000 votes.

+Death

+Dilip Sarkar died at a private hospital in Delhi on 1 April 2019 following prolonged illness.